 Do I have to go through Security Screening?

-All visitors to Parliament Buildings are required to undergo “airport style” searches.
-You should expect this to take at least 15 minutes.
+All visitors to Parliament Buildings are required to undergo screening.
 The screening process provided by the Parliamentary Service Security Team helps maintain a safe and protected environment.

 If you require any assistance with the security screening process, please ask one of our Security Officers for assistance.

-If you have any specific concerns or questions about the security screening process, please contact the Group Manager Precinct Services on +64 4 817 9999.
+If you have any specific concerns or questions about the security screening process, please contact the Operational Security Team Leader on +64 4 817 9462.

 Access for approved visitors